Course Outline

 Module 1: Introduction to Windows 10 for Government

-Windows 10 is the latest version of the Windows client operating system, designed to meet a wide range of computing needs and enhance user efficiency.
-It includes the core functionality found in Windows 8.1, along with several significant enhancements and improvements that are particularly relevant to the enterprise environment, especially in terms of security.
-This module introduces key new features of Windows 10.
+Windows 10 is the most recent version of the Windows client operating system.
+It includes the core functionalities present in Windows 8.1, along with several significant enhancements and improvements that are particularly relevant to enterprise environments, especially in terms of security.
+The design of Windows 10 addresses a wide range of computing needs, enabling users to perform tasks efficiently.
+This module introduces key new features of Windows 10 for government.

 Lessons